Revolutionary Trail outline itinerary

 Very close by is the winding steep road up to the Gran Piedra, literally the ‘Big Rock’.
 A sturdy metal ladder up to the top of the rock gives you amazing views over the sea, the countryside and down the coast all the way to Santiago.
 You will also visit the historic La Isabelica coffee plantation and museum and, if time permits, the Gran Piedra botanical garden.
 Lunch included in local restaurant.
 Return to Santiago late afternoon.
 Dinner at homestay and rest of evening free.

-Morning free to relax.
-1400 private transfer (3 hours drive) to the Sierra Maestra mountains and the hotel Villa Santo Domingo at the gateway to the Turquino National Park.
+Private transfer after breakfast to the Sierra Maestra mountains and the hotel Villa Santo Domingo at the gateway to the Turquino National Park.
 Half board accommodation x 2 nights.
-This peaceful rural hotel is surrounded by tropical vegetation and is next to a small river.
+This peaceful rural hotel is surrounded by tropical vegetation and is next to a small river where you can cool off in the rock pools.
 Rooms are spacious, with air conditioning, ensuite bathroom, tv, fridge and wifi is also provided.
 Dinner at hotel and rest of day free.

-0830 Private transfer from hotel to Bayamo and continue to Playa Las Coloradas near the town of Manzanillo, the coastal area where Fidel and his followers arrived after exile in Mexico.
-PLEASE NOTE: this visit is dependent on road conditions.
-If the route is impassable, the alternative activity will be a guided visit of the historic city of Bayamo and the home (now a museum) of Carlos Manuel Cespedes, the first plantation owner to free his slaves in the 19th century.
-He is considered a national hero in Cuba.
+0830 Private transfer from hotel to Playa los Colorados where Fidel and his men arrived by boat after exile in Mexico.
+Visit to the small outdoors museum telling the story of this historic landing and subsequent actions of the group.
 Free time for lunch (not included) and continue with private transfer to Camaguey.
-Arrive Camaguey late afternoon and check into your homestay accommodation including breakfast x 1 night.
+Arrive Camaguey late afternoon and check into your hotel accommodation including breakfast x 1 night.
 Rest of day free.

-After breakfast, visit the Tren Blindado and the Che Guevara museum (museum closed on Mondays) with an English speaking guide, and free time for lunch (not included).
-Private transfer after lunch to Playa Giron for a visit to the Bay of Pigs museum and then continue along the coastal road to Playa Larga.
+0900 After breakfast, visit the Tren Blindado and the Che Guevara museum (museum closed on Mondays) with an English speaking guide.
+After lunch, private transfer to Playa Giron for a visit to the Bay of Pigs museum and then continue along the coastal road to Playa Larga, a small town on the edge of a lagoon.
 Check into local homestay including dinner and breakfast x 1 night.
 Rest of evening free.

-Private transfer from Playa Larga to Havana via a community called Australia where there is a small museum dedicated to the Cuban defence of the Bay of Pigs.
-On arrival into Havana, check into guesthouse accommodation, breakfast included, x 1 night.
+0900 Private transfer from Playa Larga to Havana via a community called Australia where there is a small museum dedicated to the Cuban defence of the Bay of Pigs.
+On arrival into Havana, check into guesthouse accommodation, breakfast included, x 2 nights.
 Rest of day free.
-Private transfer from Playa Larga to Havana via the community of Australia where there is a small museum dedicated to the Cuban defence of the Bay of Pigs.
-Continue to Havana, check into guesthouse accommodation x 1 night, breakfast included.
-Evening ceremony to witness the historic activity of the closing of Havana Bay by firing a cannon from the fortress, dinner included.
-Return transfers included.
-Return to accommodation late evening.